 Plugins like WP Rocket and perfmatters also have such a function.
 How well this works depends on which plugins you would like to use on your own WordPress website.
 So a test is necessary.
 But if the test is a success, the boost is really big.

 Getting this function for free is currently almost impossible, because it is a difficult problem.
 Every website is different.
 Even every subpage on a website is different and changes constantly through updates.
 The only way to get 100 percent performance out of this is to develop a deep understanding of what actually happens when each site is loading.
 Only if you are willing to take this time consuming path can you actually achieve a 100 for each site.

 There are many levers for optimizing WordPress performance.
 Fast WordPress hosting is important and the basis for everything.
 But only fast hosting alone does not guarantee top speeds.
 For this, it is necessary:

 - Make the assets on the website as small as possible, i.e. compress them.

 - Select the right format (such as WebP or SVG).
 Only load images that are as large as necessary for the respective purpose (desktop vs. tablet vs. mobile).

 - Enable caching or use server-based caching: Once a resource is "assembled", it can be loaded from the caches until something changes.
 External resources such as Google Fonts should also be loaded from your own server.

-- Optimise the loading sequence.
-Deferring CSS and JS by means of pluginor service or loading what is really necessary first, then the rest (keyword: Critical CSS).
+- Optimize the loading sequence.
+Deferring CSS and JS by means of plugin or service or loading what is really necessary first, then the rest (keyword: Critical CSS).

-- Get rid of unnecessary ballast: Do we really need emojis for every loading process?
+- Get rid of unnecessary ballast: Do you really need emojis for every loading process?